solarsailer/matthieuoger.com/_posts/2013-09-05-inventing-the-favicon.md

 [Inventing Favicon.ico](http://ruthlessray.wordpress.com/2013/09/02/inventing-favicon-ico/) :

 > Bharat said, “this is good, right?
 Check it in?”
-And I said, “yeah, sure, how does it work?”
+And I said, “yeah, sure, how does it work?”. […]

-> […]

 > So there you go, the story of the invention of favicon.ico.